 Basal temperature

 Basal body temperature—your body temperature at rest—rises slightly during ovulation.
 Of course, that means that by the time you see an increase in temperature, most of the fertile window has passed.
+For example, you might see a temperature rise by 0.5 degrees Fahrenheit after ovulation.
 Still, tracking basal body temperature over the course of a few cycles may help you pinpoint which day ovulation typically occurs.

 -